 We are committed to safeguarding the welfare of our pupils.
 We expect everyone to share this commitment.
 View the safeguarding section of our website for more information.

 Our school values ‘Respect, Kindness, Ambition, Resilience, Cooperation, Responsibility’ describe the key aspects of personal development that are central to our school life.

-We support children to acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.
+We support children to acquire knowledge, now and in the future.
 As part of a whole-school approach, PD education develops the qualities and attributes children need to thrive as individuals, family members and members of society.
-The benefits to pupils of such an approach are numerous as PD prepares them to manage many of the most critical opportunities, challenges and responsibilities they will face in life.
+The benefits to pupils of such an approach are numerous as they are prepared to manage the opportunities, challenges and responsibilities they will face in life.

 Our whole school approach promotes effective relationships between all members of the school community.
 The promotion of pupils’ personal and social development underpins all other learning.
 It helps pupils to build their character, confidence and self-esteem and to understand what influences their decisions.
 Developing self-understanding, empathy and the ability to work with others helps our pupils to enjoy healthy and productive relationships in all aspects of their lives.